We were astonished and very tempted to buy whatever we could. Unfortunately, our means of transportation rendered that temptation unfeasible.

 The world's second most famous painting, The Last Supper, was made by a universal genius.
 This gem hides inside a convent in Milan.
 The UNESCO World...

-Some say that Lake Como (Lago di Como) is the most beautiful of the northern Italian lakes.
-We visited the town of Como and drove along the shore to...
+This is a video from Lake Como (or Lago di Como).
+Some say it is the most beautiful of the northern Italian lakes.
+We visited the town of Como and...

 We went on a football trip to Milan's San Siro stadium and started with complementary visits to the beautiful Lakes Region.
 We first went to Lago di...